roxrook/rectangle-grid-layout/README.md

 RectangleGridLayout is a container that arranges views into a gird of rectangles of the same sized.
 Note, this is NOT a meant to be replaced
 GridView or TableLayout/GridLayout, rather it's a much less sophisticated container to hold views of the same size.
 The goal is to provide a grid-like container with better performance than says TableLayout.
-The algorithm for measuring is very simple, it only performs 2-pass measuring, one for computing dimension of each child and one for reinforce child view.

 # Screenshots
 ![Main screen](/screenshots/sc0.png)